Victoria, Princess Royal: Father's death and political crisis

 On 14 December 1861, Prince Albert died of typhoid fever.
 Because of her very close relationship with her father, Victoria was devastated by the news.
 She went with her husband to England to attend the funeral.

 Shortly after this tragedy Frederick and Victoria, still in mourning, had to face the first major crisis of William I's reign, and they were not prepared to deal with it.
 The Prussian Parliament denied the king the money needed for his plan of reorganisation of the army.
 William I considered the reform to be of paramount importance and decided to dissolve the parliament on 11 March 1862, reviving the Prussian constitutional conflict.
 In a fierce confrontation between the crown and the Landtag, the king considered setting a deadline for leaving the throne.

 Victoria tried to convince her husband to accept his father's abdication.
 However, the prince did not agree with his wife and supported his father, saying that he would stand firm before the Landtag.
-For Frederick, the abdication of a monarch after a conflict with the Parliament would create a dangerous precedent and weaken his successors.
+For Frederick, the abdication of a monarch after a conflict with the parliament would create a dangerous precedent and weaken his successors.
 The crown prince also judged that his support of his father's abdication in his favour would be a serious dereliction of his duties as a son.

-Finally, William I chose not to abdicate and appointed Count Otto von Bismarck as Prime Minister of Prussia on 22 September.
+Finally, William I chose not to abdicate and appointed Otto von Bismarck as Minister President of Prussia on 22 September.
 Leader of the Conservative Party, the politician was willing to rule without a parliamentary majority and even without an authorised budget.
 The king was pleased with the situation, but his wife, the liberal Queen Augusta, and especially his son and daughter-in-law, harshly criticised the decision.
-However, Bismarck remained at the head of the Prussian government and subsequently of the German government until 1890 and was instrumental in the isolation of the Crown Prince and his wife.
+However, Bismarck remained at the head of the Prussian government and subsequently of the German government until 1890 and was instrumental in the isolation of the crown prince and his wife.